lammps/lammps/doc/src/pair_meam.rst

    as of November 2010; see description below of the mixture_ref_t parameter

-Style *meam/c* computes pairwise interactions for a variety of materials using modified embedded-atom method (MEAM) potentials :ref:`(Baskes) <Baskes>`.
+Style *meam* computes pairwise interactions for a variety of materials using modified embedded-atom method (MEAM) potentials :ref:`(Baskes) <Baskes>`.
 Conceptually, it is an extension to the original :doc:`EAM potentials <pair_eam>` which adds angular forces.
 It is thus suitable for modeling metals and alloys with fcc, bcc, hcp and diamond cubic structures, as well as covalently bonded materials like silicon and carbon.
-Style *meam/c* is a translation of the (now obsolete) *meam* code from Fortran to C++.
+Style *meam* is a translation of the (now obsolete) *meam* code from Fortran to C++.
 It is functionally equivalent to *meam* but more efficient, and thus *meam* has been removed from LAMMPS after the 12 December 2018 release.